 RPer2: Yeah, it gets like that. *nods somberly* I’m actually kind of jealous.
 All my days without “not much” have been killing my feet.
 So how’ve you been?

 RPer2: I was okay the other day, too. *looks upward, reminiscent* Had myself a six-pack and a rack on each side, ‘twas pretty sweet.

 Of course, if the character is in a morose mood, this behavior is only natural; but if this is the character’s actual personality, one might consider adding a little more depth to his OC.
 Talking to a character like this feels as if one is talking to a bland white wall.
 It’s dissatisfying and plain boring, in most cases.
 People join conversations to converse, not to read the monologue for “The Taciturn Man.”

 I have not seen much of this, but I will bring it up anyway.
 Over the years, there have been a few accounts created for the single function of praising the creator’s original RP account.
 The new character has no personality; the new character has no actual purpose—just to praise.
 Accounts such as these clog up the RP and are not, I’m sure, appreciated by anyone other than the creator himself.

 In closing, here is a very informative and helpful article on respect in roleplays by =toad1.
-Please read it through, and without that grain of salt.
-As you come across every point, try to honestly apply it to your character and see if it fits.
+I would recommend reading it through—but, of course, the choice is ultimately yours.
+If you do take the time to read it, try to honestly apply every point you come across to your character and see if it fits.
 We all have some changes that need to be made; most likely no one is exempt.